Falu Party

 The Falu Party (Falupartiet) a local political party in Falun, Sweden.
 Party leader is Ulf Elgemyr.

 In 1998, FP got 10.9% of the votes and six seats in the municipal council.
 In 2002 it got 2441 votes (7.5%) and five seats.

-1998-2002 FP was part of a local six-party coalition governing the municipality, consisting of FP, Moderate Party, Centre Party, Christian Democrats, People's Party - Liberals and Swedish Senior Citizen Interest Party.
+Between 1998 and 2002, FP was part of a local six-party coalition governing the municipality, consisting of FP, Moderate Party, Centre Party, Christian Democrats, People's Party - Liberals and Swedish Senior Citizen Interest Party.

-Example of current demand of the party (from the party website):
+Examples of current demand of the party include (from the party website):